-Each seminar includes a series milestones.
+Each of the Six seminars includes a series of milestones.
 Those milestones lead to your four examinations.

 Flexible Pacing and Registration

 Registration for a seminar course is based on a single term.

 - You will earn an incomplete until all work is finished for the relevant seminar.

 - You can not register for more than one EDS course at a time.

 - While registration is set up for 8 weeks (6 weeks for summer), most of our part-time students needs a full semester to complete each major milestone.
 Therefor, we do not impose specific deadlines.
 Deadlines are the discretion of each student.